asyncapi/website/content/blog/using-nunjucks-with-asyncapi.md

 ---
-title: "Nunjucks templating explained on AsyncAPI use case"
+title: "Nunjucks templating explained on the basis of AsyncAPI specification"
 date: 2020-03-02T08:00:00+01:00
 type: blog
 tags: